There is a general assumption that vegan food is extremely costly, however, this is not the case.

 A standard 32-ounce bag of rice costs around $1 and yields 20 servings.
 Fresh vegetables might be difficult to come by on a budget, but they are not difficult.

 Vegan sloppy joes are a great family supper.
-Lentils, chickpeas, and black beans, for example, might be used in replacement of meat for the basis.
+Lentils, chickpeas, and black beans, for example, might be used in the replacement of meat for the basis.

 You May Also Like: